Structured Actor-Critic for Managing Public Health Points-of-Dispensing: Introduction

-\paragraph{Hepatitis A.} Hepatitis A outbreaks began in August 2017 and are currently (as of March 2018) ongoing in the states of California, Kentucky, Michigan, and Utah.
-Recent data from February 28, 2018 shows 700 cases (21 deaths) in California, 125 cases (0 deaths) in Kentucky\, 771 cases (25 deaths) in Michigan, and 189 cases (0 deaths) in Utah \citep{california2018Hepatitis, kentucky2018Hepatitis, michigan2018Hepatitis, utah2018Hepatitis}.
-This outbreak largely affects the homeless, drug users, and their direct contacts \citep{cdc2018hepatitisA}.
-Center for Disease Control (CDC) guidelines suggest that vaccine inventory be conducted monthly to ensure adequate supplies and that the vaccine order decisions take into account projected demand and storage capacity \citep{cdc2018vaccineStorage}, two important aspects of our model.
-The CDC also recommends against overstocking, which presents the risk of wastage and outdated vaccines.
+\begin{example}[Hepatitis A] \looseness-1 Hepatitis A outbreaks began in 2016 and are currently (as of August 2019) ongoing in 29 states across the U.S \citepalias{cdc2018hepatitisA}.
+Recent data from August 16, 2019 shows 4837 cases (60 deaths) in Kentucky, 3244 cases (15 deaths) in Ohio, 2740 cases (31 deaths) in Florida, 918 cases (28 deaths) in Michigan, 2540 cases (23 deaths) in West Virginia, and 2219 cases (13 deaths) in Tennessee \citepalias{kentucky2018Hepatitis, ohio2019hepatitis, florida2019hepatitis, michigan2018Hepatitis, westvirginia2019hepatitis, tennessee2019hepatitis}.
+This outbreak largely affects the homeless, drug users, and their direct contacts \citepalias{cdc2018hepatitisA}.
+Center for Disease Control (CDC) guidelines suggest that vaccine inventory be conducted monthly to ensure adequate supplies and that the vaccine order decisions take into account projected demand and storage capacity \citepalias{cdc2018vaccineStorage}, two important aspects of our model.
+The CDC also recommends against overstocking, which presents the risk of wastage and outdated vaccines. \end{example}

-\paragraph{Vaccines for Children Program.} The measles epidemic in 1989 to 1991 revealed the issue of low vaccination rate among children \citep{cdc2014VFC}.
-Vaccines for Children (VFC) is a program started in 1994 that aims to reduce the economic barriers of vaccination for disadvantaged children \citep{santoli1999vaccines,zimmerman2001effect,smith2005association}.
-It supplies free vaccines (including influenza, hepatitis A, hepatitis B, and measles) to registered providers, who in turn provide vaccinations to eligible children \citep{zimmerman2001effect,social2005VaccineforChildren}.
-Before healthcare providers are enrolled, VFC coordinators perform site visits to ensure proper storage practice \citep{cdc2012VFC}.
-A study in 2012 found, however, that out of 45 VFC providers, 76\% exposed VFC vaccines to inappropriate temperatures, and 16\% kept expired VFC vaccines \citep{levinson2012vaccines}.
+\begin{example}[Vaccines for Children Program] \looseness-1 The measles epidemic in 1989 to 1991 revealed the issue of low vaccination rates among children \citepalias{cdc2014VFC}.
+Vaccines for Children (VFC) is a program started in 1994 that aims to reduce the economic barriers of vaccination for disadvantaged children \citep{santoli1999vaccines, zimmerman2001effect, smith2005association}.
+It supplies free vaccines (including influenza, hepatitis A, hepatitis B, and measles) to registered providers, who in turn provide vaccinations to eligible children \citep{zimmerman2001effect, social2005VaccineforChildren}.
+Before healthcare providers are enrolled, VFC coordinators perform site visits to ensure proper storage practice \citepalias{cdc2012VFC}.
+A study in 2012 found, however, that out of 45 VFC providers, 76\% exposed VFC vaccines to inappropriate temperatures, and 16\% kept expired VFC vaccines \citep{levinson2012vaccines}. \end{example}